primesearch/mfakto/README.txt

 # 3 Getting work and reporting results #
 ########################################

 You must have a PrimeNet account to participate.
-Simply visit the GIMPS website at https://mersenne.org to create one.
+Simply go to the GIMPS website at https://mersenne.org and click "Register" to create one.
 Once you've signed up, you can get assignments in several ways.

 From the GIMPS website:
     Step 1) log in to the GIMPS website with your username and password